-For more information about the monitoring formulas, see [Salt > Formula-monitoring >].
+For more information about the monitoring formulas, see Specialized-guides > Salt.

+15.4.
 Network Boundaries

 Prometheus fetches metrics using a pull mechanism, so the server must be able to establish TCP connections to monitored clients.
 By default, Prometheus uses these ports: